 - The OAC's operating expenses continue to be very modest.
 Currently, only 14 percent of the agency's total budget goes to payroll expenses for a staff of 16.
-Another four percent of the total budget is used for remaining agency operational expenses. - Every aspect of the agency's work has been scrutinized to exact greater cost savings: the agency has simplified its grant processes and eliminated any duplicative tasks; met all state government cost-efficiency standards; and developed strategic partnerships that help expand agency expertise and improve outreach across the state. - The new strategic plan places greater emphasis on outcome evaluation in all grant programs.
+Another four percent of the total budget is used for remaining agency operational expenses. - Every aspect of the agency's work has been scrutinized to exact greater cost savings.
+The agency has simplified its grant processes and eliminated any duplicative tasks, has met all state government cost-efficiency standards and developed strategic partnerships that help expand agency expertise and improve outreach across the state. - The new strategic plan places greater emphasis on outcome evaluation in all grant programs.
 To date, three Arts Learning programs have had third-party evaluations.
-An evaluation of the Artists with Disabilities Access program will be completed by August 2013.
-Planning for a program evaluation of the Arts Access program has begun with a completion target date of January 2014.
+An evaluation of the Artists with Disabilities Access program is under way.